15'

 The Second Quintet was commissioned by the 20th Sligo International Chamber Music Festival, supported by Sligo Co.
 Council's Creative Ireland Programme, and was premièred by Dermot Dunne and the Vogler Quartet in St. Columba's church, Drumcliffe on May 6th 2019.

-The work was conceived during the ezan (call to prayer) as heard between the Blue Mosque and Hagia Sophia in Sultanahmet Meydanı, Istanbul.
+The work was conceived during the ezan (call to prayer) between the Blue Mosque and Hagia Sophia in Sultanahmet Meydanı, Istanbul.

 “Looking into the heart of light, the silence” wrote the poet T.S.
 Eliot; here, listening into the heart of sound, we find number.

-In ‘The Guide for the Perplexed' (1190), Ibn Arabī's contemporary Moses Maimonides wrote that “We are like those who, though beholding frequent flashes of lightning, still find themselves in the thickest darkness of the night."
+“We are like those who, though beholding frequent flashes of lightning, still find themselves in the thickest darkness of the night."
+Ibn Arabī's contemporary Moses Maimonides wrote in ‘The Guide for the Perplexed' (1190).

 This work proposes that music is an incandescence of time.